act-rules/act-rules.github.io/_drafts/SC1-4-3-text-bg-contrast.md

 <!---
 Contrast of links to text and visited links etc is a separate criteria.

-For now this ruleset does not cover text in images, except SVG.
+For now this ruleset does not cover text in images, except SVG, or text in canvas or video elements or WebGL or Flash etc.

 Not sure about the order of the steps as there is no one situation that would pass without checking the others.
 Wonder if this would mean changing how things are grouped into:
 1. determine text stuff.
 2. determine ratio required.
 3. determine what to contrast it with (and if test can be automated).
 4. check if requirement is met.

+ - gradient text??  text masks??  filters on text/bg rendered or not??
+ - not aliased text for pixel to pixel comparison with background image, return percentage of checks that pass
+ - what about canvas or video behind text??
+ - Should this also apply to PDF??
 -->